saikumarkodukula/llm_engineering_class1/INSTALLATION.md

 - install everything from `requirements.txt`
 - download the local Ollama models used by the demo
 - start the classroom app

+Possible first-run download:

+- If the project falls back to Hugging Face, the local model may download the first time it is used
+- If the RAG embedding model is not already cached, the RAG demo may require a first-time model download before it works offline

 ## macOS Step-By-Step